fhitzke/CLI-Task-Tracker/README.md

 ## Design Principles

 - **Typing**: Every function and method is fully annotated using `typing` and `dataclasses`
-- **Persistence**: Tasks are stored in a JSON file and fully restored on initialization, including datetime deserialisation
+- **Persistence**: Tasks are stored in a JSON file and fully restored on initialization, including datetime deserialization
 - **Separation of concerns**: CLI parsing, business logic, and data modelling are split across distinct modules
 - **Testability**: The classes `TaskTracker` and `Task` are independently instantiable and testable without invoking the CLI